This guide will help you to setup ThingsBoard in cluster mode using OpenShift.

 $ oc login -u developer -p developer

-On the first start-up you should create the thingsboard
+On the first start-up you should create the thingsboard project.

 To create it, please execute next command: